Simplify Security with Cantina Code

 Featured button container with elevated design for primary security platform functions.Primary action button container with shadow effect and hover state for audit platform navigation.Clickable button container with modern design elements for blockchain security interface.

-Security vulnerability showing Enable Mode Signature replay risk in smart contract validation system, with high severity, impact, and likelihood, now fixed.
+Security vulnerability showing Enable Mode Signature replay risk in smart contract validation system, with high severity.

 Code Assistant Cantina Tardigrade mascot - cheerful circular character with orange beanie.